 Proceedings can be brought against the estate of a deceased person (excluding purely personal rights) under this regulation so long as they reconstitute the proceedings (ie join, remove or re-arrange parties) within 3 months of the death of the deceased.
 Pursuant to regulation 6.3, the other party to the proceedings can move to have the cause of action dismissed.

-Abatement of action in the context of bankruptcy proceedings – if someone who commenced a cause of action goes bankrupt during the course of the proceedings, the action can still be pursued by the appointed trustee in bankruptcy (see section 60 of the Bankruptcy Act 1966 (Cth)).
+If someone who commenced a cause of action goes bankrupt during the course of the proceedings, the action can still be pursued by the appointed trustee in bankruptcy (see section 60 of the Bankruptcy Act 1966 (Cth)).
 The trustee has to make an election as to whether they will continue to prosecute the cause of action otherwise the action will have been deemed to be abandoned.